nolanlawson/css-talk-2022/markdown.md

 So if you have high style costs, don't go thinking that CSS containment will help you!
 And if you have high layout costs, shadow DOM won't help there either.

+Another thing to be aware of is that CSS containment can only make _subsequent_ layouts faster.
+Some browsers like Firefox have experimented with doing layouts in parallel, but since no browser actually implements parallel layout, CSS containment cannot speed up the first layout pass.
+Whereas for style calculation, shadow DOM can actually improve style performance for the first style calculation.

 ---